Supply chain strategic planning and modeling for decision-support

 2. Supply chain planning levels

-3. Strategic planning tasks
+3. Strategic tasks

-4. Modeling for decision-support
+5. Modeling for decision-support

-5. What is a supply chain model for strategic planning
+6. What is a supply chain model for strategic planning

-6. Key takeaways
+7. Key takeaways

 Any large company has a plan for sales, production, purchasing, and sometimes transportation of products.
 However, few of these plans can be rigidly linked because, in most cases, they are made separately from each other and in different measurement units.